nocturn9x/giambio/README.md

 quite useful is it?

 But here comes the reason why you would want to use a library like giambio: it can run multiple async functions __at the same time__.
 Yep, you read that right.
-To demnostrate this, have a look a this example
+To demonstrate this, have a look a this example

 ```python